Professor Frank Kelly

 Professor Kelly has considerable experience leading research consortia such as the HEI funded London Congestion Charging and London Low Emission Zone Projects.
 His team are key partners in the NERC funded ClearfLo project.

-He is also a temporary advisor to the World Health Organisation Air Pollution Advisory Board on Particles (PM10), Ozone (O3) and Nitrogen Dioxide (NO2) and served on EPAQS – the UK Expert Panel on Air Quality Standards until its recent disbandment.
+He has also advised the World Health Organisation Air Pollution Advisory Board on Particles (PM10), Ozone (O3) and Nitrogen Dioxide (NO2) and served on EPAQS – the UK Expert Panel on Air Quality Standards.

 In December 2011 Professor Kelly was appointed Chair of COMEAP the influential independent Committee advising the UK Government on the Medical Effects of Air pollutants.